zengyi04/carpark/README.md

 A complete, production-ready backend API for HDB carpark information with advanced filtering and user favorites management.

+Frontend scope note: This assignment does not require frontend screens.
+This repository intentionally implements backend APIs only, with API usage guidance for frontend developers in FRONTEND_GUIDE.md.

 **Status**: ✅ **COMPLETE & DEPLOYED**

 ## 🎯 Assignment Tasks - All Complete